 What to Look for in a Board Game for Kids

 You should always check the recommended age level of the game and think about your audience.
 It’s also a great idea to consider your child’s skill set.
 The best board games are those that teach.
-For young players, games that encourage counting and reading are perfect, and for elementary age kids, strategy games are amazing.
+Games that encourage counting and reading are perfect for young players, and for elementary-age kids, strategy games are amazing.
 But most of all, board games should be about fun and leave everyone smiling.

 The 15 Best Board Games for 9 Year Olds

 If you’ve been looking for the most suitable and best board games for 9-year-olds, don’t worry.

 Here’s a stunning selection of 9-year-old board games that are ideal for hard-to-please elementary-age kids.

 Board games encourage healthy competition, develop strategic thinking, educate in a fun-driven way, get kids off screens, and are often just plain fun!